Sustainable Leadership: 100 Solutions For the World

 We look forward to facilitating this challenging and exciting process through intensive and fruitful exchanges during class.

 Schedule: Monday - Friday 9:00 - 14:00

-Credits: You will receive an official Certificate of Attendance upon completion of your course which you may use to show evidence of the skills you have learnt during the course and have the credits accepted by your home university.
+Credits: You will receive an official Certificate of Attendance upon completion of your course which is evidence of the skills you have learnt during the course.
+This can be used as proof for acceptance at your home university or organisation.